Effect of Spin Orbit Coupling in non-centrosymmetric half-Heusler alloys: CONCLUSION

 \\ Around the X point we have observed Dresselhaus effect as expected for a non centrosymmetric and non-polar material \citep{PhysRevB.72.195347} {[}see Table \ref{tab:table4}{]}.
 Using a symmetry adapted $\boldsymbol{k.p}$ model Hamiltonian around the high symmetry X point, we have calculated the band dispersion and the consequent ST. The model Hamiltonian only required linear terms to reproduce the DFT results, and the Dresselhaus parameter $\alpha_{D}$ for the 18 electron and the 8 electron system is calculated to be 0.26 eV$\mathring{A}$ and 0.08 eV$\mathring{A}$ respectively, in good agreement with DFT results. \\ Similar to the Dresselhaus effect, we have observed the Rashba effect in both half-Heusler systems around the polar L$\left(\frac{\pi}{a},\frac{\pi}{a},\frac{\pi}{a}\right)$ point in the {{[}111{]}} plane.
-The Rashba effect features both linear and higher-order terms, but the strength of the higher-order term is found to be much weaker compared to the linear term.
-Further both the Dresselhaus and Rashba splitting is found to be much weaker for the 8 electron sp based compound in comparison to the 18 electron system. \\ At the non-TR invariant high symmetry point W, we observe Zeeman spin splitting.
+The Rashba effect features both linear and higher-order terms for the conduction band, but the strength of the higher-order term is found to be much weaker compared to the linear term. { However for the topmost valence band at the L point we have identified cubic Rashba to be the leading term of the SOC Hamiltonian with novel spin texture.
+The identification of pure cubic Rashba splitting in half-Heusler alloys is rather unique and are expected to play important role in spin transport.} Further both the Dresselhaus and Rashba splitting is found to be much weaker for the 8 electron sp based compound in comparison to the 18 electron system. \\ At the non-TR invariant high symmetry point W, we observe Zeeman spin splitting.
 From the $\boldsymbol{k.p}$ model Hamiltonian, we have established that only the cubic terms are invariant under symmetry operations, and the component of spin orientation depends on the chosen plane. \\ Finally, we have observed the BSVSP along the high symmetry path $\Gamma$-L in both 18 electron and 8 electron half-Heusler systems.
 Around the $\Gamma$ point the tetrahedral environment causes the d orbitals of the 18 electron half-Heusler to split into $t_{2}$ and $e$ states while leaving the p states degenerate for the 8 electron half-Heusler compound.
 The SOC further splits the $t_{2}$ and p states into four fold degenerate $J=\frac{3}{2}$ and two fold degenerate $J=\frac{1}{2}$ states.
 Along the path $\Gamma$-L the four fold degenerate $J=\frac{3}{2}$ states further splits into two non degenerate and a two fold degenerate bands.
-The presence of a pair of non degenerate bands in the presence of SOC with the little group of the relevant k-point belonging to the non-pseudo polar point group leads to BSVSP\citep{BSVSP}. \\ Our detailed first principle calculations complemented with $\boldsymbol{k.p}$ model Hamiltonian method for the two representative half-Heusler systems identifies family of ternary half-Heusler systems with heavy elements to be be ideal candidates for potential application in spin-valleytronics where spin textures can be controlled by accessing different valleys.
+The presence of a pair of non degenerate bands in the presence of SOC with the little group of the relevant k-point belonging to the non-pseudo polar point group leads to BSVSP\citep{BSVSP}. \\ { Our calculations reveal that the valence band and the conduction band of half-Heusler alloys at the various high symmetry points feature extrema(valleys) characterized by spin texture which are dependent on the location of the valleys in the k-space designated by a valley index.
+In the presence of SOC the spin splitting is tied to the valley index, requiring the scattering of charge carriers between valleys to have simultaneous spin flip and momentum transfer.
+This favors long valley life time required for valleytronics application.
+These valleys can be accessible by doping.} \\ Our detailed first principle calculations complemented with $\boldsymbol{k.p}$ model Hamiltonian method for the two representative half-Heusler systems identifies in a family of ternary half-Heusler system with heavy elements { another novel functionality for potential application} in spin-valleytronics \textbf{\citep{Casper_2012}}.